mahabubulhasan/word-parser/README.md

 ## Setup
-Just follow this flow of instructions and you are good to go
+First make sure you have __Python 3__ and then just follow this flow of instructions and you are good to go

 ```
 $ git clone https://github.com/mahabubulhasan/word_parser.git